Glasgow Cognitive Therapy Centre

 Stage one: informal frontline resolution

-GCTC encourages complaint resolution as soon as possible and as near to the source as possible, i.e. with the counsellor, supervisor or tutor, trainer or Director involved, and aims to resolve complaints quickly and close to where we provided the service.
-Advice should first be sought informally, face to face, by phone, in writing or by email with the director Mrs Heather Davis.
+GCTC encourages complaint resolution as soon as possible and as near to the source as possible, i.e. with the, supervisor, trainer, admin, or Director involved, and aims to resolve complaints quickly and close to where we provided the service.
+Advice should first be sought informally, face to face, by phone, in writing or by email with the director, Heather Davis.
 This could mean a speedy apology and explanation if something has clearly gone wrong, and immediate action to resolve the problem.
 This could result in resolution within five working days unless there are exceptional circumstances, but you may choose to bypass this stage, in which case the complaint moves on to formal investigation.

 Stage two: Formal investigation

-The complainant should write to the Director (see details above) to ask for a formal investigation or he or she will be informed that GCTC wishes this to take place.
+The complainant should write to the Director (see details above) to ask for a formal investigation.

 Investigation of the complaint will usually be undertaken by the Director or by an associate appointed by them, provided that they have no conflict of interest in the process.
 The investigating director will acknowledge your complaint and discuss your complaint with you within seven working days and following that you will be told what is proposed to be done about it and what the estimated timetable of stages is likely to be.